css4143/The-Valley/README.md

 # The Valley

-A simulatior of life after graduating and moving to Silicon Valley.
+A simulator of life after graduating and moving to Silicon Valley.

 ## ENJOY LIFE!
 - Struggle to pay off your student loans!